Last Updated on 9 April 2020 by Beenote

-Sixteen months ago, I wrote my first blog post to tell you that I was starting, at 53 years old, a new project, the launch of a technology start-up called Beenote.
+Sixteen months ago, I was starting, at 53 years old, a new project, the launch of a technology start-up called Beenote.
 Sixteen months is relatively short when you’re busy every day to plan, implement, construct, manage, reschedule, replay, etc.

 During the last months, I have learned that despite my experience, I still have so much to learn.
 I’m really out of my comfort zone with this project and I love it.

 So far, my experience in sales/marketing had essentially been dictated by a combined approach of representation from the contact center managers, public safety, and courts.
 This approach also required the development of links with distributors in these industries to position us as quality providers that could help them win their market.

 My knowledge of marketing was pretty whack with all the software available on the web in rental mode, also known as Software as a Service (SaaS).
 Of course, there are basic concepts such as the fact of identifying the target market, determine personas concerned and price the model.
 But how can we maximize the multiplier effect of the SaaS approach?
 How to find clients and manage their interaction with the software?
 The answer: Growth Hacking.